JackZhouSz/NeuralMapPrior/docs/data_preparation.md

 ## Dataset structure

-It is recommended to symlink the dataset root to `$neural_map_prior/data`.
+It is recommended to symlink the dataset root to `$neural_map_prior/data/nuscenes`, `$neural_map_prior` means the repo root.
 If your folder structure is different from the following, you may need to change the corresponding paths in config files.

 ```